Welcome to... The Listening

 Listening feels confronting because it brings into focus things you've sensed for a long time but avoided acknowledging.

-You notice where something feels heavier than it should, where your reaction surprises you, or where what you “should” want doesn’t match what you actually feel.
+You notice where something feels heavier than it should.
+Where your reaction surprises you.
+Where what you "should" want doesn't match what you actually feel.

 What makes this stage confronting is the accuracy of the signals.
 They reveal what's changing before you feel ready to admit it.